 PvP combat is a little different -- the server still makes calculations, but other players, rather than artificial intelligence, control the other combatants.
 But regardless of whether an AI script or a human brain is in charge, the battle itself can often be challenging.

-To learn more about "World of Warcraft" and related topics, see the links on the next page.
+To learn more about "World of Warcraft" and related topics, see the links below.